Svenito/brew-tools/README.rst

 -  Priming sugar calculator
 -  Quick infusion calculator
 -  Adjust gravity with dme calculator
--  Apprent and Real attenuation calculator
+-  Apparent and Real attenuation calculator
 -  Final gravity from a given attenuation percentage

 More to come